-All the Game of Thrones Filming Locations (Up to Season 6)
+All the Game of Thrones Filming Locations (Up to Season 8)

 If you’re headed to any of these countries soon, you can, of course, rent a car and DIY your own tour or take one of the many popular GoT-themed tours out there.

 Anyhow… Here’s all the Game of Thrones filming locations I could find.
-I’ll have to update this as more Season 7 settings come out!
+I’ll have to update this as more Season 8 settings come out!

-Filming Locations in Croatia
+GoT Filming Locations in Croatia

 “Game of Thrones” seems to have transformed Croatia’s travel industry completely, especially Dubrovnik.
 The coastal city faces the Adriatic sea, and even the most cursory of fans will recognize its orange rooftops as King’s Landing.

-Unrelated to King’s Landing, but the garden party in Qarth was filmed at Lokrum Island.
+- The garden party in Qarth was filmed at Lokrum Island.
 It’s also where, if you really wanna go full fangirl/fanboy, you can sit on the Iron Throne.